 10. Beef Bourguignon

 This recipe for beef bourguignon calls for using the slow cooker, which — though it does require a bit of forethought — means your Valentine’s Day dinner can come together mostly hands-off.
-Don’t skip searing the beef before putting it in the slow cooker, though, since this step adds crucial base flavor.
-You can, however, make this dish in a Dutch oven with your conventional oven tuned to a low temperature if you don’t have a slow cooker.
-We’d put together a quick side salad for an element of freshness, but by the time this dish is ready, your house is going to smell so good that you’ll probably be happy to plate up with nothing more than a glass of wine.
+Don’t skip searing the beef before putting it in the cooker, though, since this step adds crucial base flavor.
+No slow cooker?
+You can make this dish in a Dutch oven with your conventional oven tuned to a low temperature.
+Bonus: This dish will make your house smell so good.
+Toss a salad and serve some rice or mashed cauliflower on the side.